apache/activemq-artemis/docs/hacking-guide/en/ide.md

 Eclipse [m2e](http://eclipse.org/m2e/) is already included in "Eclipse IDE for Java Developers", or it can be installed from [Eclipse Kepler release repository](http://download.eclipse.org/releases/kepler).

+### Git setup
+It is strongly recommended to turn off the auto-updating of .gitignore files by the Git Team extension.
+Otherwise, it generates new .gitignore files in many directories that are not needed due to the top level .gitignore file.
+To turn it off, go to Preferences->Team->Git->Projects and deselect the "Automatically ignore derived resources" checkbox.

 ### Annotation Pre-Processing

 ActiveMQ Artemis uses [JBoss Logging](https://community.jboss.org/wiki/JBossLoggingTooling) and that requires source